Switching to sea salt as a food business: what you need to know

 “Sea salt is more expensive than vacuum salt.”

-“We would have to adjust our lists of ingredients.”
+“We would have to change our ingredient lists.”

 Not true.
-You are namely under no legal obligation to state the natural character of the salt on the label.
-Sea salt can be listed on food labels simply as ‘salt’ or ‘nutritive salt’.
-Even though the marketing department will definitely want to highlight the benefits of sea salt!
+There is no legal obligation to indicate the natural origin of salt on food labels.
+Sea salt can be listed simply as “salt” or “nutritive salt”, though marketing teams often highlight the benefits to appeal to consumers.